-The ACLU of Massachusetts works to preserve and protect the civil liberties and civil rights guaranteed by the U.S. and Massachusetts Constitutions and laws.
+The ACLU of Massachusetts works to preserve and protect the civil rights and civil liberties guaranteed by the U.S. and Massachusetts Constitutions and laws.

-We work on issues such as freedom of speech and press; privacy; freedom of religion and separation of church and state; immigration; police misconduct; criminal justice reform; discrimination based on race, gender, sexual orientation or identity, national origin, or disability; access to government documents and officials; and other issues of fair treatment by government.
+Our legal department works on issues such as freedom of speech and press; privacy; freedom of religion and separation of church and state; immigration; police misconduct; criminal law reform; access to government documents and officials; discrimination based on race, gender, sexual orientation or identity, national origin, or disability, particularly by law enforcement and other government actors; and other issues of fair treatment by government.

 We generally do not represent individuals unless an individual case creates an opportunity for law reform on an issue that is an ACLU of Massachusetts priority.
-We do our best, however, to provide referrals to other attorneys or organizations that may provide individual representation.
+We do our best, however, to provide suggestions of alternative resources you may want to contact.

 Our office only handles matters arising in Massachusetts.
-If you live in another state, you can find your local ACLU affiliate at https://www.aclu.org/affiliates.
+If you live in another state, you can find your local ACLU affiliate here.